-EMBL is an inter-governmental organisation funded by public research monies from 20 member states, including much of Europe and Israel, and one associate member, Australia.
-EMBL is currently led by the Director General, Professor Iain Mattaj, appointed by the governing body, EMBL Council.
-The Council is comprised of representatives of all member, and associate member, states.
+EMBL is an intergovernmental organisation specialising in basic research in the life sciences, funded by public research monies from 21 member states, including much of Europe and Israel, and two associate members, Argentina and Australia.
+EMBL is led by the Director General, currently Professor Iain Mattaj, appointed by the governing body, EMBL Council.
+The Council is comprised of representatives of all member and associate member states.

 The cornerstones of EMBL's mission are to:

 - perform basic research in molecular biology;

 - train scientists, students and visitors at all levels;

 - offer vital services to scientists in the member states;